Wusinho/mailing_system/README.md

 - Postgresql
 - Bootstrap v 5.1.3

-The purpose of the exercise is to build a landing page with a functional newsletter submission.
+The purpose of the project is to build a landing page with a functional newsletter submission.
 After a user subscribes to the mailer, a message will be sent.
 There are 2 options to fill in the survey from the actual landing_page, and through a link in the mail.